Václav Bělohradský

-Václav Bělohradský (born 17 January 1944, Prague) is a Czech philosopher and sociologist.
+Václav Bělohradský (born January 17, 1944, Prague) is a Czech philosopher and sociologist.

 Life and career

 Václav Bělohradský graduated in philosophy and Czech from Charles University, Prague, after which he lived in Italy, where he was Professor of Political Sociology at the University of Trieste.
 As a student of Jan Patočka, he influenced the thinking of Václav Havel.
 He is a representative of biocentrism, which he developed to refusing anthropocentric overestimation of symbol and culture.
-He also thinks we need to step back from "us" to be able to lay foundations of new and freer society.
+He also thinks we need to step back from "us" to be able to lay the foundations of a new and freer society.
 He co-participated with Chantal Mouffe and Slavoj Žižek at Monument to Transformation.
-He publishes his political commentaries and essays mainly in Czech daily Právo.
+He publishes his political commentaries and essays mainly in the Czech daily Právo.

-He lives in Prague, Czech Republic.